RobertFischer/CleanSweep/README.md

 Proper Usage
 -------------

-* Install [Gradle](http://gradle.org) if you do not have it.

 * Check out this code.

-* Execute `gradle clean jar javadoc` in the root directory of the project.
+* Execute `./gradlew clean jar javadoc` in the root directory of the project.

 * The jar and the JavaDoc are under `./build/libs` and `./build/docs/javadoc`, respectively.